MatiasValenzuelaMunoz/Python_from_0_to_ML/README.md

-# Python_from_0_to_ML
+# Python from 0 to ML
-This is an a 12 weeks study program created with ChatGPT with the objetive to apply python to Machine Learnig.
+This is a 12-week study program created with ChatGPT to apply Python to Machine learning.
 Also, this program will include projects that will be added to my portfolio.
-I'm Really excited to put hands on and  add this important tool to my setup
+I'm excited to put hands-on and add this important tool to my setup